drnhhl/terragon/README.md

 This work is licensed under the MIT license.

 ## Citation
-If you use this work, please consider citing the following paper:
+If you use this work, please consider citing the following paper: Coming soon.

 ## Acknowledgement
 This work is inspired by [cubo](https://github.com/ESDS-Leipzig/cubo)